2026 HAZMATEAM LITHIUM AND SODIUM ION BATTERY SHIPPING GUIDE

 Need help getting a lithium or sodium ion battery shipment out the door?
-The 2025 HAZMATEAM Lithium and Sodium Ion Battery Shipping Guide summarizes lithium and sodium ion battery classification, package marks/labels, documentation and packaging requirements.
+The 2026 HAZMATEAM Lithium and Sodium Ion Battery Shipping Guide summarizes lithium and sodium ion battery classification, package marks/labels, documentation and packaging requirements.
 CLICK HERE TO DOWNLOAD the free HAZMATEAM Lithium and Sodium Ion Battery Shipping Guide (pdf).
-See the LITHIUM BATTERY TRANSPORTATION NEWS section below for significant 2025 updates to the HAZMATEAM Lithium and Sodium Ion Battery Shipping Guide.
-New to the 2025 HAZMATEAM Lithium and Sodium Ion Battery Guide - sodium ion batteries and updated battery powered vehicle shipping descriptions.
+See the LITHIUM BATTERY TRANSPORTATION NEWS section below for significant 2025 - 2026 updates to the HAZMATEAM Lithium and Sodium Ion Battery Shipping Guide.
 NOTE: Some browsers may not support downloads; if this happens try switching to another browser.
 For best results use Adobe Acrobat Reader.

 Watch the video to see how to use the Guide: